tannerhelland/PhotoDemon/README.md

 ![Azure DevOps builds](https://img.shields.io/azure-devops/build/tannerhelland/d01b37a6-6b5c-4fc6-a143-fe82901da8dc/1?style=flat-square) ![GitHub last commit](https://img.shields.io/github/last-commit/tannerhelland/PhotoDemon?style=flat-square)  ![GitHub commits since latest release](https://img.shields.io/github/commits-since/tannerhelland/PhotoDemon/latest?style=flat-square&color=light-green)

-PhotoDemon 8.0 is almost ready for release!
-For a full list of changes since 7.0, [read the announcement at photodemon.org](https://photodemon.org/2020/07/28/photodemon-8-0-beta).
+PhotoDemon 8.0 just released, so nightly builds don't have much to report (yet)!
+For a full list of changes since the previous release, [read the announcement at photodemon.org](https://photodemon.org/2020/07/28/photodemon-8-0-beta).

-For even more details, consult [the commit log](https://github.com/tannerhelland/PhotoDemon/commits/master).
+For even more details, consult [the project's commit log](https://github.com/tannerhelland/PhotoDemon/commits/master).

 ## Contributing

+Ongoing PhotoDemon development is made possible by donations from users like you!

-PhotoDemon is primarily supported by an [ongoing Patreon campaign](https://www.patreon.com/photodemon).
-Donating through Patreon comes with extra benefits, like in-depth updates on new PhotoDemon features, and an interactive area where you can submit feature requests.
+My [Patreon campaign](https://www.patreon.com/photodemon) is one way to donate.
+Donating through Patreon comes with extra benefits, like in-depth updates on new PhotoDemon features.
 To learn more, visit [PhotoDemon’s Patreon page](https://www.patreon.com/photodemon).

 I am also extremely grateful for one-time donations.
-A secure donation page is available at [photodemon.org/donate](https://photodemon.org/donate/).
-Thank you!
+A secure donation page is available at [photodemon.org/donate](https://photodemon.org/donate/).  **Thank you!**

 If you can contribute in other ways (language translations, bug reports, pull requests, etc), please [create a new issue at GitHub](https://github.com/tannerhelland/PhotoDemon/issues).
 A full list of (wonderful!) contributors is available in [AUTHORS.md](https://github.com/tannerhelland/PhotoDemon/blob/master/AUTHORS.md).